Frequently Asked Questions about Group Buy

 Q: How long do almonds keep, and how should I store them?

 A: These almonds are coming right off the tree in October and will therefore be VERY fresh.
 Because almonds harvest only once a year, whenever and wherever you buy them throughout the year, they will be from this same fall crop.
 (The other Group Buy items are very fresh as well.)
-They should keep 9-12 months in the pantry, but if you would like to store them longer than that, plan on them keeping in tightly sealed bags or jars in the fridge for 18-24 months, and indefinitely in the freezer.
+They may keep 9-12 months in the pantry, but if you would like to keep them as fresh as possible, plan on them keeping in tightly sealed bags or jars in the fridge for 18-24 months, and indefinitely in the freezer.
 They will still germinate (sprout and unlock enzyme potential after soaking) after freezing with very little loss of nutrition.

 Q: When does Group Buy close?

-A: TBA Some items may sell out before then.
+A: Last day for ordering: October 25, 2014 for this year’s sale.
+Some items may sell out before then.
 We have a fixed and limited supply of all items so order early!

 Q: When is the next Group Buy?